 Bilbo hissed at the shaft of irritation he felt at the thought of the strange little creature.
 The emotion was not his own.
 All he felt for Gollum was pity and he knew that emotion was his alone.
 The anger and irritation he felt was coming from the Ring.
 Pulling in a deep breath, he pushed the emotion away from him and kept walking before he gave in to the urge to open the pouch.
 The Ring would not get any more hooks into him.

 Bilbo hummed softly to himself as he grabbed the market basket from its place by the door.
 His finances were back in place and he had reinstituted the schedule for his tenants to pay him their rents.
 While he had been gone, the Thain had been taking care of everything.
-Getting his funds out of his cousin had been a pain in the arse.
+Getting his funds out of his grandfather had been a pain in the arse.
 But now that things were settled, he needed to do a spot of shopping.
 While was out, he wanted to pick up a few things before Gandalf showed back up.
 The Wizard rarely ate, but Bilbo decided that he wanted to have his favorites on hand.

 The main market in Hobbiton was bustling.
 He recognized many of his tenets, cousins, and neighbors as they went about their day.
 The bit of coin he had to spend was well relieved by the merchants and his list was quickly taken care of.
 He even managed to get a wee barrel of Longbottom leaf.

 “Did you want a barrel of ale to be delivered to Bag End, Mr. Baggins?”
 Daisy Noakes the Green Dragon’s brew mistress asked when he went to inquire about purchasing some to take home.

 “Yes, I think so,” Bilbo agreed.
 “Please include a barrel of ale that is suitable for big people or dwarrow.”